WJR

-WJR (760 kHz) is a commercial AM radio station in Detroit, Michigan, owned by Cumulus Media, with a news/talk format.
+WJR (760 kHz) is a commercial AM radio station in Detroit, Michigan.
+It is owned by Cumulus Media, with a news/talk format.
 Most of WJR's broadcast studios, along with its newsroom and offices, are in the Fisher Building in Detroit's New Center area.
 A tower atop the Fisher Building relays WJR's audio to the transmitter site, and at one time WJR-FM (currently WDVD) also used this tower.

 WJR is a Class A clear channel station, operating with 50,000 watts, the maximum power for AM stations in the United States, around the clock.
 WJR's 1934 transmitter building — which has been called "one of the best Art Deco transmitter buildings ever" — and transmitter tower are located near (and visible from) the intersection of Sibley and Grange Roads in Riverview, Michigan.

 Due to WJR's low transmitting frequency and high power, omnidirectional signal, plus the region's mostly flat land and good ground conductivity, the station has unusually large daytime coverage, equivalent to that of a full-power FM station.
 Its daytime signal provides at least secondary coverage to most of the southern Lower Peninsula, as well as almost half of Ohio (with Cleveland and Toledo getting city-grade coverage) and slivers of Indiana and Pennsylvania.
 At night it can be heard throughout much of eastern North America with a good radio.

 WJR programming is streamed via the web, and is simulcast on WDVD's 96.3 FM HD2 subchannel.
 WJR is also licensed to broadcast a digital hybrid (HD) signal.

 WJR is Michigan's primary entry point station for the Emergency Alert System.

 Programming

 WJR airs a mix of local and nationally syndicated talk shows and local sports.
 Weekdays feature a local lineup beginning with an hour of news at dawn, followed by JR Mornings with Lloyd Jackson and Jamie Edwards.
 Middays are hosted by Kevin Dietz and Paul W. Smith followed by afternoon personalities Chris Renwick and Mitch Albom.
-Sports talk shows are heard in the early evening with an hour of brokered programming at 7 o'clock.
+Sports talk shows are heard in the early evening with an hour of brokered programming.
 At night, syndicated conservative talk programs include The Mark Levin Show, The Guy Benson Show and Red Eye Radio.

 Weekends feature specialty shows on money, health, gardening, education, travel, religion, golf and home repair, some of which are paid brokered programming.
 Repeats of some weekday shows are also heard, as well as Sunday Night with Bill Cunningham.
 Late nights and weekends, most hours begin with an update from Fox News Radio.
 The WJR news department provides newscasts on weekdays.

 WJR is the flagship station of Michigan State Spartans football and men's basketball.
 In the mid-1980s, it had been the flagship for the Michigan Panthers USFL pro football team.